Undivided Resources

 Featured image

 If you’re leaving the NICU or otherwise heading home from an extended hospital stay, then the hospital's discharge coordinators, social workers, and case managers can help you connect to in-home nursing if needed.
-To get more information, we interviewed Dr. Kalpashri Kesavan, medical director of the UCLA Santa Monica NICU, director of the High Risk Infant Follow-Up Clinic at Mattel Children's Hospital, and associate professor at UCLA David Geffen School of Medicine; and Undivided Navigator Heather McCullough, who is also a parent of a medically complex child.
+To get more information about how to find, select, and train an in-home nurse, we interviewed Dr. Kalpashri Kesavan, medical director of the UCLA Santa Monica NICU, director of the High Risk Infant Follow-Up Clinic at Mattel Children's Hospital, and associate professor at UCLA David Geffen School of Medicine; and Undivided Navigator Heather McCullough, who is also a parent of a medically complex child.

-*Note: this article pertains to home health care provided by a licensed nurse (LVN or RN).
-To learn about In-Home Supportive Services (IHSS), which funds home care provided by non-medical caregivers, visit our article In-Home Supportive Services (IHSS) 101.
+*Note: this article pertains to home health care provided by a licensed nurse (LVN or RN), and not home care provided by non-medical caregivers.

 Finding a nurse